 Improving Health Care Access and Quality:

 - The Affordable Care Act (ACA) 2015 Open Enrollment begins November 15, 2014 and ends February 15, 2015.
 During this time Virginians can sign up for Marketplace health insurance plans.
+If you bought a health insurance plan through the Marketplace in 2014, you can renew or change plans for 2015.
+It is also important to report changes to the information that you provided on your 2014 application.
 Individuals may also qualify for Special Enrollment Periods outside of Open Enrollment if they experience certain events.

 - Tools have been created to allow you to compare a variety of quality measures of health care and service providers at www.healthcare.gov.